Introduction to the Phases of Hair

 Nutrition and Health

-Low iron, vitamin D deficiency, or lack of protein can cut short your growth phase and push more hair into the shedding phase.
+Lack of iron, vitamin D or protein may shorten your growth stage and increase more of your hair into the shedding stage.

 Stress and Lifestyle Choices